List of animals awarded human credentials: Pete (MBA)

 The American University of London offered Pete, a four-year-old male short-haired Lurcher in Battersea Dogs and Cats Home, London, an MBA for £4,500 without requiring any course work.
 The BBC current affairs programme Newsnight reported in 2013 that the dog, named "Peter Smith" on the faked CV for a management consultant, was offered an MBA by the university's Accreditation of Previous Experiential Learning board based on his "made-up work experience and a fictitious undergraduate degree" just four days after applying for the course.

+Phoebe (professional certifications)

+Between 2024 and 2026, a nine-year-old pug from Alberta, Canada, named Phoebe obtained more than 250 online professional and workplace certifications as part of a demonstration conducted by the Calgary-based firm Cognisense.
+Her certifications included workplace safety credentials, transportation of dangerous goods, defensive driving, boating, food handling, and Alberta’s ProServe Liquor Staff Training certificate.
+Media reports stated that several of the online courses required only basic registration and lacked identity verification or participation monitoring.

 Sonny (medical degree)

 The May 30, 2007 episode of the Australian Broadcasting Corporation comedy show The Chaser's War on Everything documented host Chas Licciardello applying online and obtaining a medical degree for his dog Sonny from the diploma mill Ashwood University.
 Sonny's "work experience" included "significant proctology experience sniffing other dogs' bums".
 Ashwood University has since been listed as a Non Accredited Degree Supplier in the states of Michigan, Oregon, and Texas.